 Local Advice: Two Redwood Groves for Kids

-Both Armstrong Woods in Guerneville and Land Path’s Grove of Old Trees in Occidental have nature trails that are perfect for toddlers and take about an hour to meander around.
+Both Armstrong Woods State Natural Preserve (17000 Armstrong Woods Road, Guerneville) and Land Path’s Grove of Old Trees (17599 Fitzpatrick Road, Occidental) have nature trails that are perfect for toddlers and take about an hour to meander around.
+Both have plenty of picnicing options options as well.

 Bonus: Beat the Heat in Fall